tamago1908/Cursor-Changer.bat/README.md

 # cursor-changer.bat
-cursor changer.
-its still develop.
-and is maked only use japanese. so eng users should dont download that.
+cursor changer. its still develop. and is maked only use japanese. so english users should dont download that if you dont know japanese. if you want use with english, wait translation update.
-日本語で使いたい場合は, wait update.